randyL78/Your_App_REST_API/README.md

 ## This API is designed to provide data for the "Web App Dashboard" project from Treehouse

-> This project does not claim to be an official addition to the project and was not created or condoned by Treehouse.
+> This API does not claim to be an official addition to the project and was not created or condoned by Treehouse.

-## How to use
+## Installation

+> This is a live API being served at: https://graph-data-fewd.herokuapp.com and not intended to be installed locally.
+However, feel free to browse the code if you want to get a better feel for how the API works.

 ## Basic usage with default parameters

 > You can use AJAX to call the Graph Data REST API and will recieve by default 30 days worth of "daily" data.
 The default implementation is as follows: